amirali-makvandifar/password-Generator-python/README.md

 Password Generator
-This is a simple Python project that generates random passwords.

-The user chooses the password length, and the program creates a random password using letters, numbers, and symbols.
+A simple Python password generator that creates random passwords based on the length chosen by the user.

+Features

+Generates a random password
+Lets the user choose the password length
+Uses letters, numbers, and symbols
+Creates a different password each time Beginner-friendly project
 Technologies Used

 Python
-Random module
-Features
-Choose password length
-Generate random passwords
+random module
-Use letters, numbers, and symbols
-Purpose
-This project was created to practice Python basics, loops, user input, strings, and the random module.